anhaidgroup/sparkly/README.md

 ## Sparkly: Blocking for Entity Matching

 Sparkly is an open-source tool for the blocking step of entity matching.
 Entity matching finds tuples from two tables A and B that match, that is, refer to the same real-world entity.
-It typically proceeds in two steps:

-* The blocking step uses heuristics to quickly identify a relatively small set of tuple pairs that can be matches.
-* The matching step applies a (rule- or learning-based) matcher to each surviving pair to predict match/no-match.
+It typically proceeds in two steps.
+The blocking step uses heuristics to quickly identify a relatively small set of tuple pairs that can be matches.
+The matching step applies a (rule- or learning-based) matcher to each surviving pair to predict match/no-match.

 Sparkly focuses on the blocking step, and is distinguished in three aspects:

 * It can scale to large tables, for example, with tens of millions or hundreds of millions of tuples.
 * It outperforms many state-of-the-art blocking solutions.
 See [this paper](https://www.vldb.org/pvldb/vol16/p1507-paulsen.pdf) for details.